japila-books/spark-sql-internals/docs/expressions/OffsetWindowFunction.md

-title: OffsetWindowFunction

-# OffsetWindowFunction -- Unevaluable Window Function Expressions
+# OffsetWindowFunction &mdash; Unevaluable Window Function Expressions

 `OffsetWindowFunction` is the <<contract, base>> of <<extensions, window function expressions>> that are [unevaluable](Unevaluable.md) and `ImplicitCastInputTypes`.